Schools & Enrichment

 Phase 2A (Early July)

-• Parent is endorsed by the school's church or clan association (for schools connected to these organisations)
+• Parent is endorsed by the school's church or clan association

 Phase 2B (Mid-July)

-• Parent is a member of the school's church or mosque directly connected to the school
+• Parent is a member of the school's church or mosque

-Places available: At least 20 places are reserved for Phase 2B.
+At least 20 places reserved.

 Phase 2C (Late July/Early August)

-Priority: 1.
-Citizens living within 1km of the school 2.
-Citizens living within 1-2km 3.
-Citizens living beyond 2km 4.
-PRs living within 1km 5.
-PRs living within 1-2km 6.
-PRs living beyond 2km
+Priority order: 1.
+Citizens living within 1km 2.
+Citizens living 1-2km 3.
+Citizens beyond 2km 4.
+PRs within 1km 5.
+PRs 1-2km 6.
+PRs beyond 2km

 Phase 2C Supplementary (August)